 Your son has a peanut butter and jelly sandwich for lunch and 10 minutes later has hives around his mouth.
 Your daughter eats a bowl of ice cream and a couple hours later complains of a bellyache.
 Both scenarios can be reactions to foods — but are they allergies or intolerances?

-This is a question that I answer frequently in our allergy clinic, and it’s important to understand the difference between the two.
-The terms intolerance and allergy are often used interchangeably, but they’re indeed quite different: one can cause mild to moderate symptoms, and the other can be potentially life-threatening.
+This is a question that I answer frequently in our allergy clinic.
+It’s important to understand the difference between the two.
+The terms intolerance and allergy are often used interchangeably, but they’re indeed quite different: One can cause mild to moderate symptoms, and the other can be potentially life threatening.

 I find the easiest way to explain the difference between the two is to start with food allergy.
 Food allergies are defined as an immunologic (or immune system) response to eating a specific food.
 When the offending food is eaten, the body thinks that it is harmful and will produce antibodies called immunoglobulin E (IgE) to defend against it, producing an allergic reaction.